-RESOLUTION NO. 23-10-55
+RESOLUTION NO. 24-03-22

-RESOLUTION NO. 23-10-55 OF THE TRI-COUNTY METROPOLITAN TRANSPORTATION DISTRICT OF OREGON (TRIMET), ACTING AS THE TRIMET CONTRACT REVIEW BOARD (TCRB), AUTHORIZING AN EXEMPTION FROM COMPETITIVE BIDDING REQUIREMENTS TO PROCURE CONSTRUCTION MANAGER/GENERAL CONTRACTOR SERVICES FOR THE CROSS MALL TURN BACK PROJECT
+RESOLUTION NO. 24-03-22 OF THE TRI-COUNTY METROPOLITAN TRANSPORTATION DISTRICT OF OREGON (TRIMET), ACTING AS THE TRIMET CONTRACT REVIEW BOARD (TCRB), AUTHORIZING AN EXEMPTION FROM LOW BID REQUIREMENTS TO ALLOW A BEST VALUE SOLICITATION FOR CONSTRUCTION MANAGER / GENERAL CONTRACTOR (CM/GC) SERVICES FOR THE BLUE LINE MAX STATION IMPROVEMENT PROJECT

-WHEREAS, the TriMet Contract Review Board (TCRB) has authority under ORS 279C.335 and TCRB Rule V to exempt a public improvement contract (Contract) for Construction Manager/General Contractor (CM/GC) services for the Cross Mall Turn Back Project (Project) from the competitive bidding requirements of ORS Chapter 279C, upon approval of written Findings submitted by the Agency showing compliance with ORS 279C.335; and
+WHEREAS, the TriMet Contract Review Board (TCRB) has authority under ORS 279C.335 and TCRB Rule V to exempt a Contract for a public improvement (Contract) from the competitive low bid requirements of ORS Chapter 279C in order to procure the services of a Construction Manager/General Contractor (CM/GC) for the Blue Line MAX Station Improvement Project, upon approval of written Findings submitted by the Agency showing compliance with ORS 279C.335; and

-WHEREAS, a public hearing was held on the Agency's draft written Findings in support of an exemption from competitive bidding requirements for the public improvement Contract, and no objections were heard; and
+WHEREAS, a public hearing was held on the Agency's draft written Findings in support of an exemption from competitive low bid requirements for the public improvement Contract, and no objections were heard; and

-WHEREAS, TriMet has submitted to the TCRB the written Findings required by ORS 279C.335, attached hereto as Exhibit A, in support of an exemption from competitive bidding requirements for the public improvement Contract; and
+WHEREAS, TriMet has submitted to the TCRB the written Findings required by ORS 279C.335, attached hereto as Exhibit A, in support of an exemption from competitive low bid requirements for the public improvement Contract; and